-This begins a definition of a new module called mkAudioPipeline.
+This begins a definition of a new module called mkFIRFilter.
 The module implements the AudioProcessor interface defined in AudioProcessorTypes.bsv.
-We have included a comment, which starts with two forward slashes and runs to the end of the line, to make it clear to those reading the code what the interface is.
+The line beginning with two forward slashes is a comment.
 The text in the comment is ignored by the compiler.

+'''

-''' FIFO#(AudioProcessorUnit) infifo <- mkFIFO(); FIFO#(AudioProcessorUnit) outfifo <- mkFIFO(); '''
+FIFO#(Sample) infifo <- mkFIFO();

+FIFO#(Sample) outfifo <- mkFIFO();

+'''

 These two lines instantiate two mkFIFO modules, which implement the FIFO interface.
-The type of object we put on the fifos is AudioProcessorUnit.
+The type of object we put on the fifos is Sample.
 We will place incoming samples in the infifo and outgoing samples on the outfifo.